JudeValencia/Pet-Adoption-System-Final/README.md

   - Updatd the approval/rejection logic
   - Formatted of Remaining Pets report
   - Completely connect all features to build the full system
+  - Validations

 TODO:
-  - Update UI (Kamo na ani gais, lamuch)
-  - Validations
+  - Center and available pets table